djdjdjdjdjdjdjdjdjdjd/Simple_calculator/README.md

-note: the program is easy to crash
+note: the program is easy to crash since it's one of my first projects

 ![Uploading image.png…]()